 4. Use a brush in hard-to-reach places

 When you use a rag, some sections of the furniture, such as corners or curves, may be difficult to reach.
 You can use a brush to clean these spots.
-In your cleaning solution, dip a brush, scrub hard-to-reach regions against the grain until all debris and grime is gone.
+In your cleaning solution, dip a brush, scrub hard-to-reach regions against the grain until all debris and grime are gone.

 5. Wipe down the furniture and allow it to dry